benschaf/waste-schedule/TESTING.md

 `coverage run --source=name-of-app manage.py test`

+In order to get accurate coverage reports, I would then run the following, more precise command:

+`coverage run --omit=/site-packages/,/migrations/,env.py,*/init.py manage.py test`

 `coverage report`

 To see the HTML version of the reports, and find out whether some pieces of code were missing, I ran the following commands: